 The purpose of this article is to help you learn how to approach scientific studies so that you might get the most possible from them.

 The first thing you need to know is not to rely on the abstract alone.
 Abstracts are bound in length.
 As a result, they often lack the specificity needed to fully understand the results.
+Any conclusion based on a paper's abstract alone is at best incomplete, and at worst incorrect.

 Example: One often misquoted paper is Tong et al .
 The abstract states:"The risk of miscarriage among the entire cohort was 11 of 696 (1.6%).
 The risk fell rapidly with advancing gestation; 9.4% at 6 (completed) weeks of gestation, 4.2% at 7 weeks, 1.5% at 8 weeks, 0.5% at 9 weeks and 0.7% at 10 weeks (chi(2); test for trend P=.001)."